-Third party payment providers
+Third party payment service providers

-If you want to let your customers to pay with credit card without using Shopify Payments, Shopify offers over 100 credit card provider.
+If you want to let your customers pay with credit card without using Shopify Payments, Shopify offers over 100 credit card providers.
 Shopify supports both direct and external providers.
 With direct providers, your customers pay for their purchases on your store’s checkout.
 With external providers, they complete their purchases on the provider’s website outside of your store.

-If you want to extend payment options, you can set up a cryptocurrency payment method in your Shopify store.
+If you want to extend payment options, you can set up a cryptocurrency payment method on your Shopify store.
 You can accept Bitcoin, Litcoin, Etherium and over 300 other digital currencies in your store.
 Shopify supports the following payment providers:

 We will look more closely at cryptocurrency payment providers for Shopify store in our next article.

 Some customers don’t want to use their credit card for online payment.
-You can set up another alternative payment solution - manual payment method.
+You can set up another alternative payment solution - the manual payment method.
 Common types of manual payments include cash on delivery (COD), money orders, and bank transfers.
-If a customer chooses manual payment, his order gets marked as unpaid on the order page, and after receiving payment for this order, you mark it as paid and fulfill the order the same way you would do if it’d be online payment.
+If a customer chooses manual payment, his order gets marked as unpaid on the order page, and after receiving payment for this order, you mark it as paid and fulfill the order the same way you would do if it’d be an online payment.